-Fiat have gone to great lengths to instil a big car feel in the Panda and the amount of soundproofing pays dividends.
+Whichever Panda you opt for, Fiat have gone to great lengths to instil a big car feel in the Panda and the amount of soundproofing pays dividends.
 Fiat claim the Panda is the only car in its class to have 99 per cent of its interior surface lined, and this certainly helps both the perception of quality and noise suppression.
 The Panda will pull from low speeds cleanly and the gearshift is probably the best in the citycar class.
-The clutch feels like a well-engineered item as well, being progressive in its action, making stop/go progress easy to manage.
+The clutch feels like a well engineered item as well, being progressive in its action, making stop/go progress easy to manage.
 The 'City' button takes all the weight out of the steering system and makes three point turns an exercise in effortless wheel twirling.

 The results below show the top PANDA deals on buyacar

 |Fiat Panda 0.9 TwinAir 4X4 5dr hatchback|

 |Fiat Panda 1.3 Multijet Trekking 5dr diesel hatchback|